cjlee112/pygr/doc/rest/reference/seqdb.rst

 * we create a subclass of ProteinSQLSequence to show how Python makes it easy to create customized behaviors that can make database access more efficient.
 Here we've simply added a __len__ method that uses the protein_length attribute obtained directly from the database, courtesy of SQLRow.__getattr__, which knows what columns exist in the database, and provides them transparently as object attributes.
 (The ordinary SequenceBase __len__ method calculates it by obtaining the whole sequence string and calculating its length.
 Clearly it's more efficient for the database to retrieve this number (stored as a column called protein_length) and return it, rather than making it send us the whole sequence).

 * next we call the protein.objclass() method to inform the table object that it should use our new class for instantiating any row objects for this table.
-It will call this class with the usual SQLRow contructor arguments (table, id).
+It will call this class with the usual SQLRow constructor arguments (table, id).

 BlastDBXMLRPC